Justia Lawyer badge

-To Have and to Hold On To Your Individual Assets
+To Have and to Hold on to Your Individual Assets

-image-2-300x167No engaged couple goes into a marriage planning to get divorced—but maybe they should.
+No engaged couple goes into a marriage planning to get divorced—but maybe they should.
 As a Tennessee bride-to-be I am certainly more concerned with flower arrangements and dress fittings than I am with whether the marriage will eventually sour.
 Unfortunately, the romance and excitement of planning a perfect wedding often overshadow the harsh reality that divorce is a common outcome of modern marriages, and it can be beneficial for you and your significant other to have an asset division plan in place before saying “I do.”

 Prenuptial agreements, or “prenups,” are probably the most well-known premarital contract thanks to their widespread use by the rich and famous.
 Because of their association with society’s elite, prenups notoriously suffer from a negative reputation and are commonly believed to be an indication that the marriage is not expected to last.
 This common (albeit misguided) characterization of prenups means that it can be difficult and awkward to broach the topic with a partner.